Stream-In: a review of OCEAN’S EIGHT (2018)

 Post-script:

 That this is a majority-female cast didn’t bother me at all.
-In fact, despite Mindy Kaling’s mistaken and short-sighted claim, I have been quite fair to this film: I spent two hours finishing it despite my reservations as well as the film’s general low rating.
-Indeed, my biggest critique is NOT that the genitalia or skin-color of the cast is different than mine; rather, it’s that these characters were underdeveloped and these actress were underused.
+In fact, despite Mindy Kaling’s mistaken and short-sighted claim, I have been quite fair to this film: I spent two hours finishing it despite my reservations as well as the film’s generally negative reception.
+Indeed, my biggest critique is NOT that the genitalia or skin-color of the cast is different than mine; rather, it’s that these characters were underdeveloped and these aactresseswere underused.